Last Updated: 10/9/19

 This one is larger and offers a bigger selection of vintage units.
 But it’s obvious that Nomad Campervans has no desire to be all things to all people.
 They operate two rental depots— in Auckland and Christchurch.
 They’re all pretty easy to get to, but if you’re flying in from out of country you’ll have to get there on your own.
 Unlike many of its competitors, Nomad Campervans doesn’t offer transportation from any of New Zealand’s international airports.
 But, did you know that this campervan rental company accepts Bitcoin as payment?
 Yes, and this unique payment scheme saves you from certain credit card transaction fees!

-Okay, Nomad Campervans clearly doesn’t offer the newest in luxurious campervans for hire, but that’s not to say its fleet of vehicles is subpar.
-They’re not.
-Every campervan at Nomad Campervans is well-maintained and fully kitted for the road.
+Before, Nomad Campervans offers a fleet of mostly older campervans, from 2007 to 2008 age models.
+They even have a 1985 camper for vintage lovers.
+As they evolve, this budget-based rental no offer some modern and quite polished campervans for hire.
+Even with the additions to their fleet, every campervan at Nomad Campervans is well-maintained and fully kitted for the road.
 Plus, each one is fitted with a security system so you can explore New Zealand with peace of mind.
 You can choose between petrol or diesel-fueled vehicles, but every one of the campervan for hire at Nomad Campervans operates on a manual transmission.
 Bear this in mind if you have trouble driving a stick shift.
 And, most of these units are VW vehicles and two Fiat Ducato base models.
 But the great thing, all units come with the self-containment sticker for freedom camping.

 Volkswagen 2 Berth Sleepervan